Boosting Biofilter Performance Part 3: Conquering Biological Oxygen Demand (BOD)

 Ozone is the king, but it’s not the only tool.
 High-performance systems use a multi-pronged attack.

 - Increase Flow & Aeration: Crank up the flow.
 Higher flow can result in higher process rates.
-In systems like MBBRs, this increases the abrasion between media pieces, sloughing off excess biofilm and keeping it at the optimal thickness.
-(Be careful though, you don't want to over-aerate your MBBR; it's a fine balance, so make small adjustments).
-In other designs, like trickle filters, increasing airflow through the packed bed can also significantly boost nitrification.
-There are lots of things you can do to manipulate biofilter performance, but each design has its own "tricks of the trade" that you can either take advantage of or manipulate to your benefit.
+In systems like MBBRs, this increases abrasion between media pieces, sloughing off excess biofilm.
+(Be careful not to over-aerate; fine balance.)
+In trickle filters, increasing airflow through the packed bed can boost nitrification.
+Each design has its own tricks.

 - Clean Your Drum Filter Screen: That screen is your front line against solid waste.
 If it’s clogged with biofilm and grease, it’s not doing its job.
 GET ON IT.

-- Maintain Your Probes!
-Your pH, ORP, and DO probes are your eyes on the battlefield.
-If they’re dirty, they’re lying to you.
-Clean them weekly as per the manufacturer's instructions.
+- Maintain Your Probes! pH, ORP, DO probes: clean weekly per manufacturer's instructions.

 Now, you must become a master of waste.
 Your job is to remove organic waste from your system faster than your system can produce it.